guptaNswati/cloned_team01-project01/Project1Proposal.md

 * Orbiting colored planets around Sun
 * At the beginning of the game, player will be on planet Earth
 * Game involves hopping from one planet to another
 * Directions will be shown for hopping
 * Once the player successfully hops from one planet to another, he/she is rewarded with the unique information about that planet
 * For hopping, the player will have to use basic spatial and fine motor skills as well as a rudimentary understanding of the force of gravity.

 ##### *Design and Implementation:*
 Welcome screen with an image of solar system and text box containing introductory information about the purpose of game.
-On the top of the screen there will be buttons for taking player to settings menu for volume and speed, for game rules.
-At bottom, three buttons for game control, exit, start and home.
+On the top of the screen there will be buttons for taking player to settings menu for volume and speed, and game rules.
+At bottom, three buttons for game controls, exit, start and home.
-For implementing planet and player movement, we may use Slick2D, Java Swing.
+For implementing planet and player movement, we may use Slick2D and Java Swing.

 ###### *Prototype UI*
 ![Prototype UI](image/PlanetHopper.jpg)
-_(** Picture is subject to copyright.
-Strictly for academic purposes.)_
+_* Image contains art subject to copyright.
+Strictly for academic purposes._
 <a name="2.0"></a>

 ## 2.0 Team and Constraints